symbol/symbol-docs/source/guides/account.rst

 **Adding a new cosignatory**

-Suddenly, Alice and Bob want to add their daughter Hannah as a cosignatory of the multisig account.
+Suddenly, Alice and Bob want to add Carol as a cosignatory of the multisig account.

-Alice creates a :ref:`modify multisig account transaction <modify-multisig-account-transaction>` adding in a ``MultisigCosignatoryModification`` Hannah as a cosignatory.
+Alice creates a :ref:`modify multisig account transaction <modify-multisig-account-transaction>` adding in a ``MultisigCosignatoryModification`` Carol as a cosignatory.

 1) Create a multisig cosignatory modification: